By Peter Ungphakorn

 What would have happened without the Withdrawal Agreement is unknown but now moot.
-(At the time, it caused concern in Brussels where officials were reported to be studying whether the UK might risk violating the WTO’s “national treatment” principle — the UK might be discriminating against the EU (and others) if it automatically continued to protect its own names, while requiring other countries’ names to go through a registration process.
+(At the time, it caused concern in Brussels where officials were reported to be studying whether the UK might risk violating the WTO’s “national treatment” principle — the UK might be discriminating against the EU and others if it automatically continued to protect its own names, while requiring other countries’ names to go through a registration process.)

-The intention to set up a system that goes beyond the requirements of the WTO’s intellectual property agreement seems to suggest the UK wants to extend the higher level of protection beyond wines and spirits to foods such as Cornish pasties and Melton Mowbray pies.
+By following the EU system, the UK has extend the higher level of protection beyond wines and spirits to foods such as Cornish pasties and Melton Mowbray pies.

-What lies behind the plan is unclear.
-One immediate reaction had been that the UK was aiming for a weaker system, allowing it to strike trade deals more easily with countries that are more sceptical about geographical indications, such as the US, Australia, New Zealand and Canada (more below).
+How the British system might be changed in the future is unclear.
+Some speculated that the UK was aiming for a weaker system, allowing it to strike trade deals more easily with countries that are more sceptical about geographical indications, such as the US, Australia, New Zealand and Canada (more below).
 (See this Twitter thread by former trade official David Henig, also below, and this tweet by former trade minister Greg Hands, also below.)

-Another is that Britain recognises how important geographical indications are for the EU–27 (which have many more protected names than the UK), providing a bargaining chip to extract a better deal from the EU.
+There was also speculation that because Britain might use geographical indications as a bargaining chip to extract a better post-transition deal from the EU.
 (See this Politico report and my own tweets here and below.)
 There’s no evidence that the UK did that.

 Beyond the EU, the world of geographical indications has sometimes been described as a divide between old world countries, with traditional methods and products they want to protect, and the new world whose immigrant populations brought those techniques with them.
 It’s a bit more complicated than that.
 For example Taiwan is in the so-called new world group and some US producers now want protection for their own products, from wines to Idaho potatoes.
 But there is some truth in it.